 WHEREAS, the pilot project option set out in Ordinance No. 284 was intended to allow for testing and revision as necessary, and the Board has determined that revisions to §9.2.27 Conservation Development Standards Permit and related land use sections are necessary.

 NOW, THEREFORE, BE IT HEREBY ORDAINED BY THE GOVERNING BODY OF THE VILLAGE OF LOS RANCHOS DE ALBUQUERQUE:

 SECTION 1.
-Chapter 9, Article 2 is hereby amended as follows to add a new Section 27:
+Chapter 9, Article 2 is hereby amended as follows:

 ARTICLE 2.

 ZONING AND ZONE MAP